-- a) The Chief of Police, within five (5) calendar days of receipt of the employee's appeal, will provide a written response and all documentation pertaining to the suspension without pay or demotion of the employee to the Vice President.
+a) The Chief of Police, within ten (10) business days of receipt of the employee's appeal, will provide a written response and all documentation pertaining to the suspension without pay or demotion of the employee to the Vice President.
 The employee's personnel file may also be submitted to the Vice President if requested.
-A copy of the written response from the Chief of Police shall be provided to the employee. - b) Within ten (10) calendar days after receiving information from the Chief of Police, the Vice President will render a decision.
-The written decision will be mailed by regular mail and/or hand-delivered to the employee's last known home address.
-Each employee is responsible for keeping their Chief of Police notified of their current mailing address. - c) The decision by the Vice President for suspension without pay or demotion is final. - d) If the appeal of the suspension without pay or demotion is successful, the employee shall receive payment for wages lost as a result of the suspension without pay or demotion.
+A copy of the written response from the Chief of Police shall be provided to the employee.

+b) Within ten (10) business days after receiving information from the Chief of Police, the Vice President will render a decision.
+The written decision will be e-mailed to the employee's personal email address along with a hard copy delivered by courier or US mail to the employee's last known home address.
+Each employee is responsible for keeping their Chief of Police notified of their current e-mail and home mailing address.

+c) The decision by the Vice President for suspension without pay or demotion is final.

+d) If the appeal of the suspension without pay or demotion is successful, the employee shall receive payment for wages lost as a result of the suspension without pay or demotion.